Running a TEE Node

 or leave it as default.

-The next prompt you will asked to set the TEE worker port.
+The next prompt you will asked to set the TEE Node port.
 You can either set a custom port or leave it as default.
 Once the port is set the public IP of the system is automaticallt detected.
 In case you find that the public ip is incorrect you can enter it manually.
 Instead or IP you can also use your domain name here.

 at the end of the article.

-You can choose role now.
-Full
+You can choose role now. full

 role, you do not need to fill in the CESS validator stash account in the next step.